Diary of a Network Geek

 More CGI

-Filed under: Fun Work — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:27 am for you boring, normal people.
+Filed under: Fun Work — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:27 am for you boring, normal people.

 Never enough!